|

 which, after substitution in the relation for N gives N~n(n2-n'2)/(n'2L);

 also, J~(1/L) for the front lens surface.
-Stop separation for the
+In terms of the final

 front flattener surface is equal to its separation to the corrector,